jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 Much like [Map Symbols](#map-symbols-synopsis), this project was written using HTML, CSS and JavaScript.

+It is licensed using the Apache License 2.0.

 [View the source code](https://gitlab.com/jamesericdavidson/pip-calculator).

 ### Demonstration {#guild-wars-2-pip-calculator-demonstration}